pasalino/TinyLanding/README.md

 Your multi landing page and leads manager **out-of-the-box** with Node.js+Express.

-Create you landing page system infrastructure in **30 second**.
-TinyLanding is the easy out-of-the-box system for store **your leads in sqlite database** and manage it.
-Use your HTML for create landing and don't worry about anything else.
-TinyLanding is write in Node.js + Express and is ready to use for all javascript developer in easy way.
+Create your landing page system infrastructure in **30 seconds**.
+TinyLanding is the easy out-of-the-box system for storing **your leads in a sqlite database** and manage it.
+Use only HTML to create your landing page and don't worry about anything else.
+TinyLanding is written in Node.js + Express and is ready to use for all JavaScript developers.

 [Demo - tinylanding.site](http://tinylanding.site)